INL/BlackLab/doc/index-formats/integrated.md

 This file will have an extension of `.blfi.fields`.

 ### termorder - indexbuffers for a sorted view on the terms

-- int[number of terms n]: insensitive - what term would be at this position if the list was sorted?
+- int[number of terms n]: termID2InsensitivePos - sort positions of the terms (i.e. what position would the term have after sorting the list of terms insensitively)
-- int[number of terms n]: case-insensitive sort positions of the terms (i.e. what position would the term have after sorting the list of terms)
+- int[number of terms n]: insensitivePos2TermID - what term would be at this position if the list was sorted?
-- int[number of terms n]: insensitive - what term would be at this position if the list was sorted?
+- int[number of terms n]: termID2SensitivePos - sort positions of the terms (i.e. what position would the term have after sorting the list of terms sensitively)
-- int[number of terms n]: case-sensitive sort positions of the terms (i.e. what position would the term have after sorting the list of terms)
+- int[number of terms n]: sensitivePos2TermID - what term would be at this position if the list was sorted?

 ### termindex - where to find term strings